Embedding Google Spreadsheets in a Website

 1. Calendars and Schedules

 Spreadsheets are a popular tool for creating calendars because of the flexibility of formatting.
 You can also do some pretty fancy stuff with an embedded spreadsheet.
 For example, you could embed an automatically updating holiday calendar on your blog or website.
 You could display your team's practice and game schedule, or your school's event calendar.
-There are many calendar and schedule templates that you could customize, but if you don't want to bother creating your own calendar, you can use one of our the preformatted calendars for your blog.

 2. Frequently Changing Data or Content

-Perhaps you want to allow someone to update a list on your website, but they don't know HTML or you don't want to have to give them FTP access.
+Perhaps you want to allow someone to update a list on your website, but they don't know HTML or you don't want to give them FTP access.
 You might be able to use an embedded spreadsheet as an alternative to programming in PHP/Java/ASP/etc or installing a script or content management system.
 Just create the list as a Google Spreadsheet and give the person permission to edit the spreadsheet.
 After they edit the spreadsheet within Google Docs, if they republish it, the updates will show up automatically on the website(s) where it has been embedded.

 3. Displaying Tabulated Data